jjmr007/Successful-Calls-to-ABI-missing-functions/English/Readme.md

 > 0
 ```

-N ° 8 Before closing the interesting case of Trust-Coin, it should be said that these entrepreneurs were pioneers in the strategy of updating the platform.
+**N° 8** Before closing the interesting case of Trust-Coin, it should be said that these entrepreneurs were pioneers in the strategy of updating the platform.
 His first plan was primitive, and was to copy the data to a new contract, as the tokens were mobilized.
-In this way a "[Legacy](https://etherscan.io/address/0x8dd5fbCe2F6a956C3022bA3663759011Dd51e73E#code)" contract remains for posterity, against which even today and indefinitely, token transactions can continue to be carried out completely normally.
+This strategy had many inconveniences, and was migrated to the actual one.
+In this way a "[Legacy](https://etherscan.io/address/0x8dd5fbCe2F6a956C3022bA3663759011Dd51e73E#code)" contract remains for posterity, against which even today and indefinitely, token transactions can continue to be carried out completely normally, with the exception that today it invokes the "*OwnedUpgradeabilityProxy*" contract.

 If we repeat the previous exercises with legacy we will find that this contract retains its data as a perfect mirror of the official active contract data: